 11. Unbxd

 Unbxd is a product discovery and personalization platform, but its logistics intelligence capabilities make it essential for high-volume e-commerce businesses.
-By connecting product availability, search behavior, and intelligent fulfillment logic, Unbxd helps businesses route orders based on inventory proximity, warehouse capacity, and delivery feasibility.
+By connecting product availability, search behavior, and intelligent logic, Unbxd helps businesses route orders based on inventory proximity, warehouse capacity, and delivery feasibility.
 This reduces stockouts, optimizes inventory distribution, and improves delivery timelines — bridging the gap between digital catalog intelligence and backend logistics.

 Key Features: